Daniel-Tomov/codemonkey/README.md

   <li>Decode the base64 encoded user code</li>
   <li>Check if the code contains any statements that allow remote code execution.
 Examples would be "import os" or "write" to write to a file and gain a remote shell to the server</li>
   <li>Run the code</li>
+  <li>Save the code to send back to the user if they come back to the page later</li>
   <li>Check if the output matches the expected output Yes -> Mark it as correct; No -> Mark it as correct</li>
 </ol>